Queer contemporary art of the Middle East and North Africa: Interpretations of gender identity

 Contemporary artists are exploring intersections between sexuality, gender expression, and cultural identities through their art, "queer curation" of exhibitions, and performances.

-Contemporary artists like Yasmine Kasem and Chaza Charafeddine have explored articulations of non-normative gender expression in historical Islamic art, particularly through al Buraq, the genderless human-headed flying steed that carried the Prophet Muhammad on his night journey.
+Contemporary artists like Yasmine K. Kasem and Chaza Charafeddine have explored articulations of non-normative gender expression in historical Islamic art, particularly through al Buraq, the genderless human-headed flying steed that carried the Islamic prophet Muhammad on his night journey.
 Kasem's Sweat Until I am Soaked (2022), a sculpture composed of three colorful Buraqs with her own face attached to them, serves as a commentary on finding space for her own identity as a queer Muslim to exist in the open.

 In her Divine Comedy series (2010), Charafeddine juxtaposed different gendered portrayals of al Buraq from multiple eras in Islamic history.
 In Charafeddine's works, the head of al Buraq is always a portrait of a feminine individual.
 By incorporating various gendered interpretations of al Buraq into her pieces, Charafeddine reinforces the idea of the liminal creature as a symbol of "in-betweenness" and gender outside of a rigid binary.

 Hashem El Madani, Akram Zaatari's 2004 exhibition, displays El Madani's portraits of everyday life in South Lebanon in the mid-nineteenth century.
 By mainly including prints of El Madani's images of individuals existing outside of the traditional gender binary, as well as images of intimate same-sex couples, Akram Zaatari engages in "queer curation."
 Queer curation is a practice that "places queerness at the centre of its curatorial framework" with the aim of rejecting the heteronormative status quo of Western curatorial tradition.
 He disrupts preconceived notions of the treatment of gender norms and identity expression in 1950s-1970s South Lebanon.
 Although the creation of these images at the time may not fully reflect cultural attitudes towards queer individuals, their existence pushes back against the idea that queerness in the Arab world is a much more recent phenomenon.